Northern Territory (NT) Government response to recommendations of the Roadmap to Renewables report.

 The Renewable Energy Implementation Plan will play an important role in shaping industry and community confidence that the target can be achieved while also delivering secure, reliable and least-cost electricity.

-It will be important that the reform process encourages investment in all parts of the energy sector, including renewable technologies, based on the true cost and overall benefit to the Northern Territory.
+It will be important that the reform process encourages investment in all parts of the energy sector, including renewable technologies, based on the true cost and overall benefit to the NT.

 Any misalignment between the financial return for investors and the economic impact on the energy system will affect network security and increase overall costs to consumers and taxpayers.

-Final market arrangements for the Northern Territory will apply to all sources of electricity, not just renewable energy.
+Final market arrangements for the NT will apply to all sources of electricity, not just renewable energy.

-The design and progressive implementation of regulatory frameworks for the Northern Territory’s three regulated electricity markets is underway.
+The design and progressive implementation of regulatory frameworks for the NT’s three regulated electricity markets is underway.

 These regulatory reforms are technology neutral, allow for an adaptable electricity sector, and will remain relevant in the context of evolving technology, knowledge and experience.

-Under current regulations, Power and Water Corporation (PWC) has responsibility for managing the technical planning for the Northern Territory’s electricity systems.
+Under current regulations, Power and Water Corporation (PWC) has responsibility for managing the technical planning for the NT’s electricity systems.

 The results of this modelling will facilitate decisions to be made about the scale and location of any new generation capacity.